How to Cook Glass NoodlesJump to Recipe

 I wanted to just focus on glass noodles for this write up because it’s something that isn’t used much in American kitchens, but is so versatile once you’ve tried it.
 If you’ve ever had a good Vietnamese noodle salad, they might be using a glass noodle, which is a pretty broad phrase in itself.

 Glass noodles get their name from the fact that when they cook, they turn almost clear.
 It’s a beautiful noodle that can be used in a huge range of dishes from soups to salads to stir-fries.

 Here’s my complete rundown on glass noodles and three easy ways to cook them.
 Start adding them to your meals today!

 As someone who is still learning about Asian cuisine and ingredients, I have an almost impossible time telling the difference between glass noodles and rice noodles.
 Sure, I can tell them apart once they are cooked, but in the package they look almost identical to me.

 So, I always take a peek at the ingredients.
 Rice noodles will obviously have rice as the primary ingredient.
 Glass noodles will be some mix of potato starch and mung bean starch.
 I’ve never seen these starches in their raw form, but man can they make one cool noodle!

-Glass noodles come in a variety of thicknesses, but I usually like a smaller diameter of noodle which is very versatile.
+Glass noodles come in a variety of thicknesses, but I usually like a smaller diameter of noodle which is very versatile and cooks quickly.
 That said, I don’t usually go for the thinnest noodle in the aisle because it’s really thin.
 On this day I picked one labeled vermicelli which is about right.

-There are really three ways to cook these noodles.
+There are really three ways to cook glass noodles.
 Let’s dive in!

 You might think that this is the easiest way to cook these noodles but it’s actually not.
 Boiling them for too long can really break them down (although glass noodles are sturdier than other noodles).